NISH-Original/Eclipse_CPSC_427/README.md

 ![Light Screenshot](doc/m1_screenshot_light.png)

 The circular pink mesh represents the player, and the blue rectangle represents both the gun and the flashlight.
-Lighting and shadow effects are applied to entities, as shown above.
+Lighting and occlusive shadow effects are applied to entities, as shown above.

 ![Bullets Screenshot](doc/m1_screenshot_bullets.png)